-- a) It is envisioned that the Mixed-Use II designation, as identified on Schedule 1, will develop at transit supportive intensities, where new businesses and residents in will have access to nearby jobs and services and will be connected to the active transportation and Pedestrian Realm Networks. - b) It is the intent of this Plan to promote within the Mixed-Use II designation the development of Mid to High-Rise buildings that include opportunities for retail and service commercial uses, as well as a full range of residential, office, recreational, cultural, entertainment and public service uses and facilities.
-The lands within the Mixed-Use II designation are expected to include a diverse mixture of retail and service commercial uses, restaurants, cultural, entertainment and recreational land uses at-grade, as well as office uses and a range of apartment dwellings above the first floor.
+- a) It is envisioned that the Mixed-Use II designation, as identified on Schedule 1, will develop at transit supportive intensities, where new businesses and residents will have access to nearby jobs and services and will be connected to the Active Transportation and Pedestrian Realm Networks. - b) It is the intent of this Plan to promote within the Mixed-Use II designation the development of Mid to High-Rise buildings that include opportunities for retail and service commercial uses, as well as a full range of residential, office, recreational, cultural, entertainment and public service uses and facilities.
+The lands within the Mixed-Use II designation are expected to include a diverse mixture of retail and service commercial uses, restaurants, institutional, entertainment, places of worship and public service facilities, as well as office uses and a range of apartment dwellings.